-8 Facilities
+6 Facilities

-- 8.1 HDC will endeavour to ensure that all its facilities are accessible to employees with a disability by: - 8.1.1 ensuring, as far as reasonably possible, that the work location for HDC employees is fully accessible and will make reasonable adjustments to existing premises where possible. - 8.1.2 pproviding car parking near to the work location for blue badge holders.
-Where a staff member has a mobility issue in conjunction with advice from the Occupational Health service alternative options will be considered.
-Decisions will be reviewed regularly and where car park passes are granted these will need to be paid for by the staff member; - 8.1.3 compiling a Personal Employee Evacuation Plan (PEEP) for employees with a disability or impaired mobility.
+- 6.1 HDC will endeavour to ensure that all its facilities are accessible to employees with a disability by: - 6.1.1 ensuring, as far as reasonably possible, that the work location for HDC employees is fully accessible and will make reasonable adjustments to existing premises where possible. - 6.1.2 providing car parking near to the work location for blue badge holders.Where a staff member has a mobility issue in conjunction with advice from the Occupational Health service alternative options will be considered.Decisions will be reviewed regularly and where car park passes are granted these will need to be paid for by the staff member; - 6.1.3 compiling a Personal Employee Evacuation Plan (PEEP) for employees with a disability or impaired mobility.

-9 Recruitment
+7 Recruitment

-9.1 HDC aims to have a workforce which reflects the community and to ensure that disabled people have access to employment opportunities across the whole organisation ensuring inclusivity.
+7.1 HDC aims to have a workforce which reflects the community and to ensure that disabled people have access to employment opportunities across the whole organisation ensuring inclusivity.
 This will be done through the Disability Confident Scheme.

-10 Employment
+8 Employment

-- 10.1 HDC will support employees as far as reasonably possible, whose disability worsens or who acquire an impairment during their employment with HDC. - 10.2 Wherever possible HDC will ensure that disabled employees are able to remain in employment and maintain their existing career paths by providing reasonable adjustments or suitable alternative employment appropriate to their experience and abilities. - 10.3 Reasonable adjustments could include changes to working hours or environment. (see Appendix 1 for examples of adjustments that could be made).
+- 8.1 HDC will support employees as far as reasonably possible, whose disability worsens or who acquire an impairment during their employment with HDC. - 8.2 Wherever possible HDC will ensure that disabled employees are able to remain in employment and maintain their existing career paths by providing reasonable adjustments or suitable alternative employment appropriate to their experience and abilities. - 8.3 Reasonable adjustments could include changes to working hours or environment. (see Appendix 1 for examples of adjustments that could be made).

-11 Learning and Development
+9 Learning and Development

-- 11.1 E Learning is provided by HDC to raise managers' and employees' awareness on the importance of equality. - 11.2 Training and Guidance is available to managers from the HR Team on managing sickness absence, which includes the process for making reasonable adjustments to the role and workplace for disabled employees. - 11.3 Equality impact assessments are to be carried out on all policies to ensure they are inclusive. - 12 Engagement/Support Services
+- 9.1 E Learning is provided by HDC to raise managers' and employees' awareness on the importance of equality. - 9.2 Training and guidance is available to managers from the HR Team on managing sickness absence, which includes the process for making reasonable adjustments to the role and workplace for disabled employees. - 9.3 Equality impact assessments are to be carried out on all policies to ensure they are inclusive.

+10 Engagement/Support Services

-- 12.1 HDC promotes equality by engaging and understanding the needs, aspirations and priorities of people with a disability.
-It will therefore: - 12.1.1 ensure people with a disability have the opportunity to discuss any issues relating to their work, which are affected by their impairment through their manager, HR, Employee Representatives Group, - 12.1.2 HDC have introduced an Adjustment Passport which is designed to support employees in the work place, where they have a disability, health condition or need temporary adjustments to enable them to carry out their role.
+- 10.1 HDC promotes equality by engaging and understanding the needs, aspirations and priorities of people with a disability.
+It will therefore: - 10.1.1 ensure people with a disability have the opportunity to discuss any issues relating to their work, which are affected by their impairment through their manager, HR and/or, Employee Representatives Group, - 10.1.2 provide an Adjustment Passport which is designed to support employees in the work place, where they have a disability, health condition or need temporary adjustments to enable them to carry out their role.
 The document is designed to facilitate conversations between employees and their line manager to capture the adjustments agreed.
-The passport is owned by employees and is optional to use and share with your manager if you feel this would be helpful (see Appendix 2 and 3) - 12.1.3 Mental Health First Aiders and Occupational Health;
+The passport is owned by employees and is optional to use and share with managers if this would be helpful (see Appendix 2 and 3)

+10.1.3 offer support services through Mental Health First Aiders, Employee Assistance Programme and Occupational Health;

-14 Responsibilities
+11 Responsibilities